m-daniela/chat-app/Notes/Final/thesis4.md

 The total cost, then, can be considered the sum of costs of each operation and using this combined approach would reduce it with "50% in computational cost and 85% in communication overhead", keeping the security definitions offered by the two operations, namely sending an authenticated and secure message [@zheng].

-The protocol would contain two algorithms, signcryption and unsigncryption, with the properties: unique unsigncryptability, where the signcrypted message is recovered using the unsigncryption algorithm, security - the properties of a secure encryption scheme and secure digital signature are fulfilled: confidentiality, unforgeability, non-repudiation, integrity and efficiency, through smaller computational cost.
+The protocol would contain two algorithms, signcryption and unsigncryption, with the following properties: unique unsigncryptability, where the signcrypted message is recovered using the unsigncryption algorithm, security - the properties of a secure encryption scheme and secure digital signature are fulfilled: confidentiality, unforgeability, non-repudiation, integrity and efficiency, through smaller computational cost.

 ### iMessage